Dev-Clair/ahia/ahia.md

    - Customer adds listings to the cart using cart service.
    - Customer proceeds to payment via payment service.
    - Upon successful payment, payment service emits a payment success event.
      - Tour Service
        - listens to this event to create a tour.
        - emits new tour created event.
+       - assignment service listens to assign a realtor and scheduling service listens to schedule the appointment.
        - assignment service fetches available realtors based on location via availability service.
-     - tour service notifies assignment service to assign a realtor.
-     - assignment service updates realtor status and notifies availability service.
+       - assignment service updates realtor status and emits event to update available and booked realtors pools in the availability service.
-     - tour service notifies scheduling service to schedule the appointment.
+       - scheduling service uses this information to finalize the tour appointment and emits an event to update the tour service.
-     - scheduling service finalizes the appointment and notifies the customer and realtor.
+       - tour service emits an event to notify and update the iam service (customer and realtor).
      - Iam Service
-     - listens to this event and updates customers payment records.
+       - Listens to this event and updates customers payment records.

 ## Implementation Logic